 Primary Outcome 1 - Measure: Assessment of Dose Limiting Toxicities in Determination of the Maximum Tolerated Dose Dose Limiting toxicities as defined per protocol, as related to ADCT-301

-Primary Outcome 1 - Time Frame: The protocol-defined assessment period is one 21-day cycle
+Primary Outcome 1 - Time Frame: Up to 3 years

 1. Written informed consent must be obtained prior to any procedures.